Puyodead1/redbox-apis/README.md

 ## Legacy Database - Migration

-If your project currently uses the legacy database (which utilized the `database/` folder), it's required that you migrate to database usage by using the command: `pnpm perks:migrate`.
+If your project currently uses the legacy database (which utilized the `database/` folder), it's required that you migrate your database to the improved structure by using the command: `pnpm perks:migrate`.

 This will push any migrations to your existing Prisma database, and transfer all of your data over.
 It will then proceed to delete the `database/` folder and